 - Walking = easy, breezy, beneficial.

-- The average adult’s walking speed is 3 to 4 miles per hour.
+- The average adult’s walking speed is is around 3 miles per hour, but this is extremely variable.

 - Factors like age, sex, and overall health can affect average walking speed.